 Today’s airbags are durable

 The good news: Starting in the mid-to-late 1990s, vehicle airbags began getting lifetime ratings.
 In other words, they are expected to last the entire lifetime of a vehicle without any problems.
 However, this doesn’t mean they last forever.
 Modern vehicles connect airbags to self-diagnostic systems to test them.
 Modern airbag systems conduct a self-test at startup and the car’s system continues to monitor the airbag while the vehicle is running.
 If there is a problem, the warning light comes on.
-Next, find out the 74 car maintenance tips that will extend the life of your car.
+Next, find out which car brands cost the least to repair.